SuongLuong/SimpleAdapter/README.md

         SimpleAdapter simpleAdapter = new SimpleAdapter(this,arrayList,R.layout.design_file,from,to);
         simple_listview.setAdapter(simpleAdapter);

+## Author

+Suong Luong
+Test the example codes on this repository.

 ## Reference
 - These websites are used as reference.
 - The sample code on cours website: https://github.com/AustinCENG/Lecture5_ListView